HyperBeats/KickDropsMiner/README.md

 ## Sign In and Cookies

 - Reliable drop tracking typically requires being signed in to Kick.
+- In the app, click “Sign in (cookies)”.
+If `browser_cookie3` is installed, cookies for the selected domain are imported automatically from your browser profile.
-- In the app, click “Sign in (cookies)”, confirm to open a Chrome window for the site (e.g., `kick.com`).
+- Otherwise, confirm to open a Chrome window for the site (e.g., `kick.com`).
 - Complete login in the opened window, then click “OK” in the app to save cookies.
 - Cookies are saved per domain in `./cookies/` (e.g., `cookies/kick.com.json`).
+  - Tip: install `browser_cookie3` to import cookies without logging in: `pip install browser_cookie3`

 ## Add Links